KeerthikaNagarajan/ML-UNIVARIATE-LINEAR-REGRESSION/README.md

 3,10,3,6,8,12,1,4,9,14
 ```

-## EXPERIMENT 02: IMPLEMENTATION OF SIMPLE LINEAR REGRESSION MODEL FOR PREDICTING THE MARKS SCORED
+##  EX-2: SIMPLE LINEAR REGRESSION MODEL FOR PREDICTING THE MARKS SCORED
 ```
 import pandas as pd
 import numpy as np